 This award is not a scholarship, but is awarded to a student who applied for a scholarship during the current year.
 The amount of this award varies, depending on interest earned and funds raised during the past year..

-Our chapter is very proud to announce that Austin Hollingshead, who was a member and past officer of the Matthew Fontaine Maury Chapter 971, CofC, is the 2012 winner of the Mary B. Poppenheim Memorial Scholarship, offered by the General Organization, United Daughters of the Confederacy®.
-Austin attends the University of Delaware; this is the second year he was received the scholarship.
+Our chapter is very proud to announce that Austin Hollingshead, who was a member and past officer of the Matthew Fontaine Maury Chapter 971, CofC, is the 2013 winner of the Mary B. Poppenheim Memorial Scholarship, offered by the General Organization, United Daughters of the Confederacy®.
+Austin attends the University of Delaware; this is the third year he was received the scholarship.

 To apply for a scholarship, you must submit:

 For all scholarships, our chapter uses the UDC General Scholarship Application Form, which is available from the Philadelphia Chapter Scholarship Chairman.

 The essay (maximum length 300 words) should, “Outline goals and plans to effectively use the scholarship opportunity and explain what the scholarship would mean to [me].”

 3) This is Who I Am Page

 This page should be designed by applicants to indicate student activities, clubs, societies, honors, etc. received in the course of their high school/college, church, and community activities.